-- Computer Aided Reasoning Material for a 3rd / 4th year course (g53cfr, g54 cfr) at the university of Nottingham 2010 by Thorsten Altenkirch - Type Theory in Rosario Material for an Agda course in Rosario, Argentina in 2011 by Thorsten Altenkirch - Software System Design and Implementation, undergrad(?) course at the University of New South Wales by Manuel Chakravarty. - Tüübiteooria / Type Theory, graduate course at the University of Tartu by Varmo Vene and James Chapman. - Advanced Topics in Programming Languages: Dependent Type Systems, course at the University of Pennsylvania by Stephanie Weirich. - Categorical Logic, course at the University of Cambridge by Samuel Staton. - Dependently typed functional languages, master level course at EAFIT University by Andrés Sicard-Ramírez. - Introduction to Dependently Typed Programming using Agda, research level course at the University of Edinburgh by Conor McBride. - Agda, introductory course for master students at ELTE Eötvös Collegium in Budapest by Péter Diviánszky and Ambrus Kaposi.
+- Computer Aided Reasoning Material for a 3rd / 4th year course (g53cfr, g54 cfr) at the university of Nottingham 2010 by Thorsten Altenkirch - Type Theory in Rosario Material for an Agda course in Rosario, Argentina in 2011 by Thorsten Altenkirch - Software System Design and Implementation, undergrad(?) course at the University of New South Wales by Manuel Chakravarty. - Tüübiteooria / Type Theory, graduate course at the University of Tartu by Varmo Vene and James Chapman. - Advanced Topics in Programming Languages: Dependent Type Systems, course at the University of Pennsylvania by Stephanie Weirich. - Categorical Logic, course at the University of Cambridge by Samuel Staton. - Dependently typed functional languages, master level course at EAFIT University by Andrés Sicard-Ramírez. - Introduction to Dependently Typed Programming using Agda, research level course at the University of Edinburgh by Conor McBride. - Agda, introductory course for master students at ELTE Eötvös Collegium in Budapest by Péter Diviánszky and Ambrus Kaposi. - Types for Programs and Proofs, course at Chalmers University of Technology.

-- Types for Programs and Proofs, course at Chalmers University of Technology. - Dependently typed metaprogramming (in Agda), Summer (2013) course at the University of Cambridge by Conor McBride. - Computer-Checked Programs and Proofs (COMP 360-1), Dan Licata, Wesleyan, Fall 2013. - Advanced Functional Programming Fall 2013 (CS410), Conor McBride, Strathclyde, notes from 2015, videos from 2017. - Inductive and inductive-recursive definitions in Intuitionistic Type Theory, lectures by Peter Dybjer at the Oregon Programming Languages Summer School 2015. - Introduction to Univalent Foundations of Mathematics with Agda , MGS 2019 Martín Hötzel Escardó - Higher-Dimensional Type Theory (CSCI 8980), courses on homotopy type theory and cubical type theory, Favonia, the University of Minnesota, Spring 2020 - Correct-by-construction Programming in Agda, a course at the EUTYPES Summer School '19 in Ohrid. - Lectures on Agda, a course by Peter Selinger at Dalhousie University, Winter 2021. - HoTTEST Summer School 2022, online lectures by assorted instructors. - Advanced Programming Paradigms, Postgraduate course jointly offered by the Universities of Applied Sciences in Switzerland, by Daniel Kröni and Farhad Mehta.
+- Dependently typed metaprogramming (in Agda), Summer (2013) course at the University of Cambridge by Conor McBride. - Computer-Checked Programs and Proofs (COMP 360-1), Dan Licata, Wesleyan, Fall 2013. - Advanced Functional Programming Fall 2013 (CS410), Conor McBride, Strathclyde, notes from 2015, videos from 2017. - Inductive and inductive-recursive definitions in Intuitionistic Type Theory, lectures by Peter Dybjer at the Oregon Programming Languages Summer School 2015. - · Introduction to Univalent Foundations of Mathematics with Agda, MGS 2019 Martín Hötzel Escardó - Higher-Dimensional Type Theory (CSCI 8980), courses on homotopy type theory and cubical type theory, Favonia, the University of Minnesota, Spring 2020 - · Correct-by-construction Programming in Agda, a course at the EUTYPES Summer School '19 in Ohrid. - Lectures on Agda, a course by Peter Selinger at Dalhousie University, Winter 2021. - HoTTEST Summer School 2022, online lectures by assorted instructors.